euroledger/challenge/README.md

 This runs the server using nodemon

+# Running the Server
-To interact with the server, use this URL in the browser:
+Use these URLs in the browser:

 1. Index Route
 `localhost:3000`